 - Scheduling — and showing up for — at least two blocks of art time every week

 - Experimenting with art journaling

-- Learning how to draw and paint, and create beautiful lettering
+- Learning how to draw, paint, and create beautiful lettering

 - Playing with writing poems and aphorisms